Retirees face many challenges in retirement, but perhaps none is greater than the risk of outliving their savings.

 “The holy grail for retirement income strategies is improved efficiency: being able to spend more while preserving a larger legacy,” Pfau writes in the Forbes article.
 “The synergies created by strategic use of an HECM line of credit can support a higher spending level in retirement and/or support a greater legacy value for remaining assets.”

-In recent years, the effective use of home equity to supplement a retirement income strategy has been demonstrated in various research articles from members of the financial planning community.
+In recent years, the effective use of home equity to supplement a retirement income strategy has been demonstrated in

 At the crux of this research has been the concept of obtaining a reverse mortgage early during retirement, thus letting the line of credit grow over time, which can then be used to draw from in instances where the retiree’s investment portfolio suffers negative returns.
 This concept allows retirees to strategically spend from their reverse mortgage credit line and, above all else, helps improve the sustainability of retirement income strategies.